mholtkamp/octave/Documentation/Lua/Systems/Renderer.md

  - Ret: `boolean enabled` Is 2D rendering enabled
 ---
 ### IsLightFadeEnabled
 Check if light fade is enabled.
 Light fading is a way to reduce the number of active lights to improve performance.
-The lights closest the camera will be visible.
+The lights closest to the camera will be visible.

 Sig: `enabled = Renderer.IsLightFadeEnabled()`
  - Ret: `boolean enabled` Is light fade enabled
 ---
 ### EnableLightFade
-Set wheter light fade is enabled.
+Set whether light fade is enabled.
 Light fading is a way to reduce the number of active lights to improve performance.
-The lights closest the camera will be visible.
+The lights closest to the camera will be visible.

 Sig: `Renderer.EnableLightFade(enable)`
- - Ret: `boolean enable` Enable light fade
+ - Arg: `boolean enable` Enable light fade
 ---
 ### SetLightFadeLimit
 Set the maximum number of lights that can be rendered when light fade is enabled.